Fr4nz83/PWR-plugin-kubernetes/README.md

 # *Power- and Fragmentation-aware Online Scheduling for GPU Datacenters*

 This repository contains the code behind the paper "[Power- and Fragmentation-aware Online Scheduling for GPU Datacenters](https://arxiv.org/abs/2412.17484)" by Francesco Lettich (CNR-ISTI), Emanuele Carlini (CNR-ISTI), Franco Maria Nardini (CNR-ISTI), Raffaele Perego (CNR-ISTI), and Salvatore Trani (CNR-ISTI).
+The article has been accepted and presented to the **25th IEEE International Symposium on Cluster, Cloud, and Internet Computing (CCGrid 2025)** conference.
+The slides of the presentation can be found [here](CCGrid_2025/CCGrid%202025%20presentation.pdf).

 This repository started as a fork of the repository behind the seminal 2023 USENIX paper "[Beware of Fragmentation: Scheduling GPU-Sharing Workloads with Fragmentation Gradient Descent](https://www.usenix.org/system/files/atc23-weng.pdf)" from Weng, Qizhen, et al.; now, it includes the customizations and code behind our paper's contributions, which is focused on minimizing power consumption alongside GPU fragmentation.